pinetree1/crispr-dav/Install-and-Run.md

 For convenience, you may use run.sh.template to create a wrapper script run.sh to start the pipeline.
 Edit the file accordingly.
 You may set module paths there.

+**The above small files can be produced via the script prepare_run.pl which accepts a tab-delimited text file as input.
+See Example3 for details.**

 ### IV.
 Troubleshooting